stormasm/spanish/youtube/artist/mana/lyrics.md

 Blessed be your presence
 Bendita sea tu presencia

-Blessed God for finding us
+Blessed God for joining us
 Bendito Dios por encontrarnos

 On the way